1996 Russian presidential election: Aman Tuleyev

-Independent candidate Aman Tuleyev (a member of the Communist Party of the Russian Federation) styled himself as a "Muslim Communist".
-The head of the Kemerovo Oblast legislature, Tuleyev was considered to be charismatic, energetic, and well as well-liked by the Communist Party's base.
-He turned-in his signatures the day before the deadline.
-He was considered to be a fallback communist candidate, in case Zyuganov's candidacy faltered.

-Tuleyev's rhetoric straddled between hard-line communism and social-democracy.
-Generally a hard-liner, he had nonetheless occasionally taken moderate stances, such as seeking tax cuts.
-Tuleyev's positions centered upon communism and creating a disciplined (uncorrupt) government.

-Tuleyev dropped out of the race on 8 June and endorsed Zyuganov.
+Independent candidate Aman Tuleyev, a member of the Communist Party of the Russian Federation (CPRF), styled himself as a "Muslim Communist".
+The head of the Kemerovo Oblast legislature, Tuleyev was considered to be charismatic, energetic, and well-liked by the CPRF's political base.
+Despite the fact that Tuleyev dropped out of the race before the election, he had already been on the ballot during a portion of the early voting period, and he turned-in his signatures the day before the deadline.
+He was considered to be a fallback CPRF candidate in case Zyuganov's candidacy faltered.
+Tuleyev's rhetoric straddled between hardline communism and social democracy.
+Generally a hardliner, he had nonetheless occasionally taken moderate stances, such as seeking tax cuts.
+Tuleyev's positions centered upon communism and creating a disciplined and uncorrupt government.
+Tuleyev dropped out of the race on 8 June 1996 and endorsed Zyuganov.

-Despite the fact that Tuleyev dropped out of the race before the election, he had already been on the ballot during a portion of the early voting period.

 Yury Vlasov

 Politician and former Olympic weightlifter Yury Vlasov ran as an independent candidate.
 His politics were characterized as nationalist.
 Vlasov openly espoused antisemitic rhetoric.
-He promoted himself as patriot fighting both communism and an alleged "Zionist conspiracy" against the Russian people.

 Vlasov dubbed his politics as "people's patriotism".
-His campaign platform proclaimed, "There is only one single force that is able to unite almost all and at the same time become the ideological basis of the Russian state – popular patriotism".

-While he had been a supporter of democratic reforms in the Soviet Union, following its collapse Vlasov had embraced authoritarian political views.
+His campaign platform proclaimed: "There is only one single force that is able to unite almost all and at the same time become the ideological basis of the Russian state – popular patriotism."
+While he had been a supporter of democratic reforms in the Soviet Union, Vlasov had embraced authoritarian political views following its collapse.
 Vlasov likened his politics to Gaullism.
-He claimed that his politics were a more effective unifying force than communist or democratic ideals.

-While he was nominally an independent candidate, Vlasov's campaign was supported by the People's National Party.
-However, by the end of the election, many in the party grew dissatisfied with Vlasov's campaign style, believing he failed to campaign aggressively enough.
+He argued that his politics were a more effective unifying force than communist or liberal-democratic ideals.
+Although he was nominally an independent candidate, Vlasov's campaign was supported by the People's National Party; by the end of the election, many in the party grew dissatisfied with Vlasov's campaign style, believing he failed to campaign aggressively enough.
 Despite polling at under one percent, Vlasov had stated that he anticipated capturing between six and seven percent of the vote.
 He swore to refuse supporting either Yeltsin or support Zyuganov in the runoff.